josefloressv/helm/README.md

 * Intelligently manage your Kubernetes manifest files
 * Manage releases of Helm packages

-*Helm was first released in February 2016 (v1.0).
+Helm was first released in February 2016 (v1.0).
 Helm v2.0 followed in November 2016, with the final release of Helm 2 (v2.17.0) on November 13, 2020.
 This marked the end of Helm 2's support, encouraging users to migrate to Helm 3.
-Released in November 2019, Helm 3 introduced significant changes, including the removal of the Tiller component, enhancing security and simplifying the Helm architecture.*
+Released in November 2019, Helm 3 introduced significant changes, including the removal of the Tiller component, enhancing security and simplifying the Helm architecture.
+The latest version as of 2025 is v3.16.4.

 ## Installing Helm
 https://helm.sh/docs/intro/install/